 Self-Advocacy: Resources for Students

 Cornell University strives to create pedagogical spaces that are inclusive and equitable for all Cornell community members, including students who use English as an additional language.
-The tools included below promote this goal, as students may use them to self-advocate for pedagogical conditions that enhance their learning, foster equitable assessment, and create more inclusive learning environments.
+The resources included below promote this goal, as students may use them to self-advocate for pedagogical conditions that support their learning and allow them to better showcase their knowledge.

 Language acquisition is a long process, even a life-long process.
 According to Jim Cummins (1979, 1981), it takes 3-5 years of immersion to develop fluency with social English and 5-7 years of immersion to develop fluency with academic English.
 And while developing this fluency, language learners may require exponentially more time and focus to think, read, write, listen, and speak when using English.